| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 whose probability density has been estimated and stored in the object

-must belong to the class "density"
+x.
+The object x must belong to the class "density",

 and would typically have been obtained from a call to the function